 The main problem for the patient, the essence of his individuality is the uncertainty that is a source of extreme stress for him.
 The uncertainty whether it is an anaphylactic shock, pathology, herbal medicines or even routine train journey at a short notice is a strain.
 Uncertainty is such that it is beyond his control, and where things just keep dragging indefinitely.
 Restriction of movements, taking deep breaths, jumping from the chair and jerking of the hands when experiencing or even thinking about these situations, are all features peculiar to him.
 This is something that runs through and through his case.
 It is seen at the level of mind, and even at the level of body.
 This innermost experience that runs through a patient and which is seen in different areas of life is called as the Sensation or the Vital Sensation according to the Sensation Approach.

 We see that main aspect about this patient is the uncertainty and extreme anxiety about future.
 There is also anxiety about health that he will contract some infection, that he will suffer from AIDS (Acquired Immune Deficiency Syndrome).
 By nature, he is not hard working and is a coward who fantasizes hitting people and tries to show off his strength.
-This fear of future and fear of health especially of contracting an infectious disease is very peculiar to Calcarea.
-(Ref - Despair in consequence of the impaired condition of the health, or hypochondriacal humor, with fear of being ill or unfortunate, of experiencing sad accidents, of losing the reason, of being infected by contagious diseases.)1
+This fear of future and fear of health especially of contracting an infectious disease is very peculiar to Calcium compounds.
+(Ref - Despair in consequence of the impaired condition of the health, or hypochondriacal humor, with fear of being ill or unfortunate, of experiencing sad accidents, of losing the reason, of being infected by contagious diseases.)

 Nitrogen belongs to Lithium line (Row 2 of the Mineral Kingdom).
 The main experience of the Mineral Remedies is that of Structure.
-Where the core issue is of one’s structure and one’s need to fulfill all the functions required to maintain that structure.
-This creates either a lack or loss of abilities which are required to fulfill a particular function.
+Where the core issue is of one’s structure and one’s need to fulfil all the functions required to maintain that structure.
+This creates either a lack or loss of abilities which are required to fulfil a particular function.
 The issues are ‘Am I capable or not?’
 This is very well represented in the seven rows of the periodic table, where each row represents a stage of development of human life.
 The prime issues of the seven rows of the periodic table are:

 Row 1: Existence